Undergraduate Course Catalog 2013-2014

 Professor: Michele Dillon, David Finkelhor, Lawrence C. Hamilton, Kenneth M. Johnson, Heather A. Turner

-Associate Professor: Benjamin C. Brown, Sharyn J. Potter, Cesar Rebellon, James Tucker, Karen Van Gundy
+Associate Professor: Benjamin C. Brown, Sharyn J. Potter, Cesar Rebellon, Thomas G. Safford, James Tucker, Karen Van Gundy

 Research Associate Professor: Wendy A. Walsh, Barbara A. Wauchope